k-kashapov/LoadPlatform/README.md

-# STgaMe32
+# LoadPlatform
-This project is being developed as part of the course on microcontrollers at MIPT DREC 2 course 4 semester 2022-2023 in collaboration with Kamil Kashapov(github: [k-kashapov](https://github.com/k-kashapov)).
+This project is being developed as part of the course on microcontrollers at MIPT DREC 2 course 4 semester 2022-2023.
 The project was implemented WITHOUT the use of third-party libraries.

 ---